 Cork flooring is a very durable choice.
 Its been popular for use in public buildings such as court houses, churches, banks and libraries.
 The softness and give of the floor causes less of a grinding action to occur with normal foot traffic than on harder surfaces such as hardwood floors.
 Cork flooring has a very long life and can be repaired if damaged.
 The oldest cork floor installation in the US is in a church near Chicago dating from 1898.
-Here are some of our cork tile installations.

 The air contained in the millions of cork cells provides a cushioned feel underfoot.
 It is not so soft that it feels spongy, but it does provide noticeable relief for those who stand on their feet for many hours.
 Whether standing on your feet at work all day, working in your kitchen, or if you have small children that play on the floor, you’ll appreciate the soft quality of cork floors.

 Sound & Vibration Reduction